jalal75/PhotoWall/README.md

 ## To run the Database server

-Open your terminal and go to the Data folder in this project then run this command:
+Open your terminal and go to the Data folder in this project then run this commands:

+   npm install -g json-server

    json-server --watch db.json --port 4000